-- AA is the first and longest surviving Twelve Step program. - AA is the largest (in total membership-1.9 million members- and number of registered groups- more than 114,000) and most geographically dispersed (more than 180 countries) Twelve Step program. - AA's Steps and Traditions constitute the program from which all other Twelve Step programs have been adapted. - Bill Wilson is the primary author of A.A.'s basic texts and was the primary interpreter of AA history, philosophy, and practices during AA's seminal years of development. - The AA literature authored by Bill Wilson, perhaps more than the literature of any other recovery support group, exerted a significant and continuing influence on the practice of addiction treatment, particularly in the United States.
+- AA is the largest (in total membership-1.9 million members-and number of registered groups-more than 114,000) and most geographically dispersed (more than 180 countries) Twelve Step program. - AA's Steps and Traditions constitute the program from which all other Twelve Step programs have been adapted. - Bill Wilson is the primary author of A.A.'s basic texts and was the primary interpreter of AA history, philosophy, and practices during AA's seminal years of development. - The AA literature authored by Bill Wilson, perhaps more than the literature of any other recovery support group, exerted a significant and continuing influence on the practice of addiction treatment, particularly in the United States.